makersacademy/acebook-rails-template-simple/README.md

 ## API docs

-- The API is hosted at https://acebook--backend.herokuapp.com

-- The following endpoints are currently available:

 | Endpoint        | Functionality            | Deployed         |
 | ----------------| -------------------------|------------------|
 | POST /users     | Create new user          |:heavy_check_mark:|